jmgimeno/okasaki-clojure/README.md

 * _Constant constructors_ are represented as symbols bound to the corresponding keyword (e.g. Empty to :Empty) both in the current namespace.

-* _Factory constructors_ are represented as records with the same name and corresponding fields.
+* _Factory constructors_ are represented as records with the same name as given  and corresponding fields.
+Field names are magled in order to not have conficts among different constructors using the same names.
+For instance, in the example, fields are named node-left, node-root and node-right.

 ## defun